infracamp/infracamp/docs/mission/index.md

 and platforms.
 To prevent chaos, infracamp provides preconfigured best-practice container-setups suitable for our needs.

-Our backers provide manpower to develop open-source infrastructure services properly designed to the needs of their businesses (instead of any businesses).
+Our backers provide the manpower to develop open-source infrastructure services properly designed to the needs of their businesses (instead of any businesses).

 ## Target group